chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 ## Safe for Developers and Companies Alike

-One lens through which to view Fair Source is **safety**.
-Fair Source software
+One helpful lens through which to view Fair Source is safety.
+Fair Source software is:
-is:

 1. safe for <b>developers</b> to read, run (in almost all cases), modify, and contribute to without undue compliance risk; and